ESP-rCommunity/ESP-rSource/src/manual/OS/Cygwin/README_cygwin_before_installer.txt

 The binX11 or binGTK folders are populated with the two graphic versions of ESP-r.
 If you want to run in text mode you need to start the modules with a -mode text in the command line.

-A note about the ESP-r model files - use WordPad or NotePad++ to edit (NOT Word or NotePad).
+A note about the ESP-r model files - use NotePad++ or a native Cygwin text editor to edit (NOT Word or NotePad).

-The text editors gvim62.exe or notepad++ are compatible with ESP-r which you might find useful if you are likely to want to move models from Windows to Linux or OSX machines.

 Adapting your Cygwin environment:

 You will need to set an environment variable PATH so that the ESP-r executables are found.
-There is a script named link_to which needs to be run within Cygwin to ensure the executables of the version of ESP-r you want to use are found.
+There are scripts named link_to and link_to_bash which needs to be run within Cygwin to ensure the executables of the version of ESP-r you want to use are found.
 In the Cygwin command window go back to your home folder and create a bin folder (if one does not exist):

   cd
   mkdir bin

-Copy the file /usr/esru/bin/link_to into your new bin folder:
+Copy the file /opt/esru/bin/link_to into your new bin folder:

   cd
   cd bin
-  cp /usr/esru/bin/link_to .
+  cp /opt/esru/bin/link_to .

 Check and if there is a .cshrc or a .profile file in your home folder: